 On the corporate comms side, you will be responsible for interventions that communicate how Deliveroo is changing the way people eat, how people work and how restaurants growth their businesses.

-The role will be based at Deliveroo’s Cannon Street London HQ, and will involve travel to Ireland.
+The role will be based at Deliveroo’s Dublin office, and will involve travel to the HQ London.
 It will report to both the Director of Consumer Comms and Director of Corporate Comms (based in London), essential ingredients for the role will be:

 - An appetite for work.
 The hyper pace of Deliveroo’s business and the development of its issues means this is a ‘full on’ job.